grahamplace/global-entry-alerter/README.md

 # Global Entry Alerter
+A bot that helps you find an open Global Entry interview appointment.

 ## Problem
 Booking an appointment for a [Global Entry](https://www.cbp.gov/travel/trusted-traveler-programs/global-entry) interview is hard, especially in cities with high demand like SF or NYC.